mikofure/MikoIDE/readme.md

 ### Project Structure

 #### Frontend (mikobench/)
-Built with React, TypeScript, and Vite for fast development and optimal performance.
+Built with Solid.js, TypeScript, and Vite for fast development and optimal performance.

 #### Backend (app/)
 C++ application using:
-- **WebView2** for rendering the frontend
+- **Chromium Embedded Framework (CEF)** for rendering the frontend
 - **Binary Resource Provider** for embedded web assets
 - **Logger** for debugging and diagnostics